Student Code of Conduct and Resolution Procedures

 In accordance with Board Policy 05.25.00, this Code outlines the behavioral expectations for students and the procedures for determining and addressing violations.
 The Dean of Students (or designee) has the ultimate authority for interpretation of this Code, including the determination of a person's status with the institution in a particular situation.
 The Student Conduct Officer serves as the primary investigator and hearing officer for reports of student misconduct.
 The Dean of Students may also serve and designate additional College officials to serve the College in one or more roles in the student conduct process, including investigator, hearing officer, appeals officer, and/or advisor.
-No college official will serve as both an investigator and a hearing officer in the same case.
 In the case that a College official is not available, his/her designee takes on the authority described for the duration of unavailability.

 A student's behavior may be subject to the student conduct procedures whenever he or she commits or attempts to commit a violation of the Student Code of Conduct on property belonging to or under control of Harper College, or at an activity, function or event sponsored or supervised by the College.
 In addition, if a student commits a violation of this Code while off-campus (including through technology or social media), the student's behavior may be subject to the student conduct process if the behavior adversely affects: